Abderraouf99/learning/README.md

-# learning

-This is repo where i post the little programs i make in order to learn new stuff, these are very basic application 👨‍💻
+# Learning repository 📕 👨‍💻

 # Content

-In this repo you will find a little script for a coffee machine, and some leet code problems [LeetCode](leetcode)
+In this repository, you will find a little script for a coffee machine, and some leet code problems [LeetCode](leetcode)

+I try to post solutions to leetcode problems regularly, definitely give it a star 🌟 to get all the latest updates 😃

+This repository is intended for educational and personal use.
+Feel free to use anything in here for your projects.